-Command Status/result cpowersystemup Powers up all nodes in the system. cpowerrack r1 Determines the power status of all nodes in rack 1 (including the RLC), except CMCs.
+Command Status/result cpowersystemup Powers up all nodes in the system (up is the same ason). cpowerrack r1 Determines the power status of all nodes in rack 1 (including the RLC), except CMCs. cpowersystem Provides status of every compute node in the system.